Locations:

 Anatomy

-• Once the tibial nerve reaches the foot, it passes through the tarsal tunnel.
+• Once your tibial nerve reaches your foot, it passes through the tarsal tunnel.
+The tarsal tunnel is a narrow passageway made of bone and soft tissue.
 This structure protects nerve fibers as they round the bend from your leg to your foot.

-• Near the tarsal tunnel, the tibial nerve branches off to innervate the toes and bottom of the foot.
+• Near the tarsal tunnel, the tibial nerve branches off to innervate (provide function to) your toes and the bottom of your foot.

 Advertisement